ktindiana/sphinxval/CONTRIBUTING.rst

   # rewritten your history to include the changes from upstream
   git push --force

-  # If you previously made a pull request, your new changes
-  # should appear on it now.
-When the pull request is accepted
-  # you should delete your branch.
-The commits you offered in the
-  # pull request may be squashed to a simpler commit, and in that case
-  # may never use this branch again.
-  git branch -D my-new-feature

   # Since the pull request was accepted you can see your changes in
   # the trunk
   git switch main
-  git pull upstream
+  git pull upstream main
   git log

+  # After the pull request is accepted you should delete your branch.
+  # The commits you offered in the pull request may be squashed to a #
+  # simpler commit, and in that case may never use this branch again as
+  # they have different histories.
+  git branch -D my-new-feature

   # If for some reason you want to examine the history of your
-  # deleted branch, it will remain
+  # deleted branch:

   # 1. Find the SHA1 of your old branch, identified by your last commit
   #    message on it